 As seen in the parables in Matthew 24 and 25, those believers who were not ready for the Lord to come back again were left behind.
 This doesn’t mean they are eternally condemned to weeping and gnashing of teeth, but that they missed the first coming of Jesus when He takes with Him those who were prepared for His coming (Matthew 24:44), those who “longed for His coming” (2 Tim 4:8), and those who were busy doing His Will (Matthew 25:14-30).

 At the rapture, Jesus takes only the believers who are ready and who are doing His Will, while the rest on earth go into the darkness, the tribulation.
-And those who knew the Truth but didn’t live it will be left behind to weep and gnash their teeth.
+And those who didn't have real faith or who knew the Truth but didn’t live it will be left behind to weep and gnash their teeth.
 (Although they missed the rapture, they will be taken out with the great multitude later, if they are truly believers.)